Places of Interest in Westerham

 Many old pictures of Westerham show that there used to be a strange structure standing on the Green.
 There are several prints of this building in existence (this one is thought to be 1830).
 It was known variously as The Buttery, The Market House, The Summer House, The Pavilion or even The Temple of the Winds.
 To read lots more about it, click here.

-The General Wolfe Public House
+The General Wolfe (Public House)

 Built in the 16th century but mostly clad in 19th century weather boarding.
+Now converted to private dwelling.

 Built in the 16th century or earlier and lived in by William Pitt at one time whilst his home in Keston was being repaired.
 Numerous additions to the rear including a modern kitchen wing.
+Now converted to private dwelling.

 Moretons Court, London Road

-Westerham Evangelical Church
+Westerham Evangelical Congregational Church

 Built in 1839.
 Stuccoed.
 The main elevation of the church has pedimented gable end, plinth and four flat pilasters.
 Central panelled double doors in prostyle porch with modified entabulature and blocking course.